Hemingray-42 Glass Insulator Value & Identification Guide

 Condition

-These are antiques that had a practical purpose, and many glass insulator spent years or even decades outside in the weather.
+These are antiques that had a practical purpose, and many glass insulators spent years or even decades outside in the weather.
 Most have chips, cracks, discoloration, and other damage.
 So if you find an insulator in pristine condition, it may be worth more.

 Rarity